You have an HOURGLASS figure

 Kim Kardashian enjoys a full hourglass figure and plays it to the utmost.
 A little more emphasis on the shoulder line, however, would balance her figure even more and actually slim the overall look.

 She has been reported as saying (and it's even been photographed) that she uses Spanx (body shapewear) on the red carpet.

-Although you understand the basics of fitting your HOURGLASS figure, like most of us, you probably have the odd 'problem spot' when you're trying to find something to fit.
+Although you will now understand the basics of fitting your HOURGLASS figure, like most of us, you may have the odd 'problem spot' which bothers you.

 5' 3" or under then you're a Petite lady with an Hourglass figure.
 Check out my styling tips and make the most of every inch.